 College Authors: The library will collect one copy of current faculty, administrator, staff, and/or student scholarship.
 If the scholarship constitutes a minor portion of a larger work (e.g., an encyclopedia article), the library reserves the right to decline purchasing a copy and may elect to purchase the article or chapter.
 Publications by College Authors and scholarly and creative works by Gettysburg faculty, staff, and students are collected in our open access institutional repository, The Cupola: Scholarship at Gettysburg College.

 Alumni Publications: Alumni of Gettysburg College are encouraged to donate copies of their works to the library.
-The library will only purchase alumni publications that support the collection guidelines above.
+Please note, the library will only add alumni publications that support the collection guidelines enumerated above.

 Library staff continually evaluates the collection to ensure that it meets the information needs of our users.
 Librarian liaisons may consult with faculty during these evaluations for input regarding retention and/or deselection decisions.